 As the company has been growing rapidly — both in revenue and number of employees— since the beginning, there are naturally a lot of things broken all the time.
 This sometimes manifests as lack of clear direction, lack of leadership, miscommunication or piling up of responsibilities.
 Overall, the Smartly.io has done good job at quickly fixing the most important things once they have been identified.

 However, I can't recommend the company for people who can't stand uncertainty and some amount of chaos.
 A certain level of proactiveness and self-leadership is required to survive.

 I applied online.
-The process took 6 weeks.
-I interviewed at Smartly.io (New York, NY (US)).
+The process took 1+ week.
+I interviewed at Smartly.io (London, England) in December 2016.

 First round, interview with the team leader.
 It was clear they he didn't get his position because of his technical or management skills.
 Overall pleasant experience though.